tetedacier/csp-tool/README.md

 ## Work in progress
 ### Tests
-I'm really sad to don't work in TDD mode at the start of this project ;( I plan to add this the `0.2.0` version.
+Full coverage is expected for the `0.3.0` version.

+### Consistant CLI exit code
+In case of any error cli tool will return an error.

+### JSDoc integration
+All the API will be documented in version `0.4.0`

+### Algorithm enforcement
+`0.3.0` version will enforce usage of current CSP algorithm support.

 ### Error handling
 Actual error handling is really flacky for this version (mainly due to the lack of test).

-This should be taken care in `0.2.0`.
+Above elements will be taken care in `0.3.0` :
-This will include at least:
 - Non directory provided to the recursive file search mode
 - No directory provideded to the recursive file search mode
 - Invalid hash's algorithm provided
 - Any error I will encounter during the test setup

 ### Contribution guideline
-I don't spend time on this for the `0.0.1` version.
+This will be handled in `1.0.0` version.
 By the way, don't be rude ;)

 ### New features
 First I need to provide all the above before planning anything else.